rdeioris/glTFRuntime-docs/Tutorials/SkeletonRemapping.md

 As you can see, the value of each bone mapping can contains multiple comma separated targets.
 This special feature instructs glTFRuntime to add more bones to the same key.

+Unfortunately the Manny animations do not match very well with the ReadyPlayerMe Character, so do not expect a great result.

 ## Final Notes

+* Try to abuse the "extras" object in your GLTF/JSON files.
+There are nodes for extracting numbers, strings, array of strings and booleans (in addition to the string dictionary we have already seen)
+* The Mannequin pose has the arms in a slightly different configuration in respect to the ReadPlayerMe Character (about 10 degrees on the Y axis).
+You can add two 'Transform Bone' nodes for the upperams in the Animation Blueprint to fix this (consider adding the 10 degrees information in an 'extras' object)
+* The height of the ReadyPlayerMe Character is different, so consider using its bounds to fix the capsule height and the SkeletalMeshComponent Z position
+* Probably the feet of the ReadyPlayerMe Character will be a bit under the platforms: add a delta to the SkeletalMeshComponent Z value (you could base it on the shoes height)